Kamalesh2021/VSD/README.md

 Lab Activities on Day-1:

-First required files are downloaded and then in Qflow manager gui preparation and synthesis for backend synthesis flow is done.
+First required files are downloaded and then in Qflow manager gui, circuit preparation and synthesis for backend synthesis flow is done.

 D1SK4-MCQ5
 ![](1.PNG)